Sexual Health at HPW:

 We do this by:

-- Access to FREE safer sex supplies, such as external & internal condoms, lube, and dental dams
+- Providing access to FREE safer sex supplies, such as external & internal condoms, lube, and dental dams

-- Providing a variety of on and off campus resources regarding sexual health and other health areas
+- Connecting students to a variety of on and off-campus resources for sexual and reproductive health

 Sexual Health Programs

-Here are few resources for those looking for sexual health clinic resources, LGBTQAI+ community outreach and organizations, and more!
+Here are a few on and off-campus resources for those looking for clinic resources, LGBTQAI+ community outreach and organizations, and more!

 SF State community groups, organizations, and departments can request free condoms, lube, and sexual health information for their programs, events, and classes.